Health topic: Physical Activity Health Promotion

 • If you can, let younger children play in unstructured, child-led ways—resist the temptation to direct or plan their activities.

 • Provide opportunities for older students to organize and lead recess cooperative games and activities.
+You could even start a Junior Recess Leaders club (start on page 51 of The Recess Project's Changemaker Guide for tools and resources).

 • Be intentional about connecting with students who may not have had positive and inclusive recess experiences, like students new to Canada or those who have a physical disability.
 Help them to identify, address, and eliminate barriers that limit their full participation, or better yet: work with them to co-design more meaningful recess opportunities.